War and Peace – Political History Tour of Nicaragua

 DAY 02: LEON

-Breakfast and lodging at El Convento.
+Breakfast and lodging at select hotel.
 A full day to examine the past and present realities of the Sandinistas in León, the political, intellectual and artistic capital of Nicaragua for more than three centuries.
 Being a university city it has been the scene of numerous student anti-government upheavals during the Somoza family dictatorship and was one of the hardest fought battles of the insurrection.
 Today it still holds dear its revolutionary traditions.
 Meeting with a historic Sandinista combatant and the new generation of FSLN members.

 DAY 03: LEON – ESTELÍ